-In August 2020, the Australian Government lifted the hot contingency and the IDC re-opened to relieve capacity pressure experienced across the detention network on the mainland due to required Covid-19 distancing measures.
+In August 2020, the Australian Government lifted the hot contingency and the IDC re-opened to relieve capacity pressure According to the Immigration Department the Immigration experienced across the detention network on the mainland due to Detention Centre (IDC) had experienced its peak of activity in June required Covid-19 distancing measures.
+The ease of the pandemic 2013 with 2950 "irregular maritime arrivals" being held.
+Around restrictions did not translate into a relaxation of the IDC operation.
+In that time the activities associated with the IDC provided up to 500 January 2023 non- Australian detainees who had failed the jobs, both directly and indirectly for residents, short term contracts "character test" requirement of s501 of the Immigration Act were still detained there with some 250 personnel deployed to run the

-The ease of the pandemic restrictions did not translate into a relaxation of the IDC operation.
-In January 2023 non-Australian detainees who had failed the "character test" requirement of s501 of the Immigration Act were still detained there with some 250 personnel deployed to run the operation.
-The s501procedures are being reviewed by the Australian government.
-During the COVID19 Pandemic the Christmas Island IDC was re-opened to reduce pressure on the mainland detention facilities.
-Since the abatement of the pandemic the number of detainees has steadily declined.
+The s501 procedures are being reviewed by the Australian By October 2018, following a change in Commonwealth policy, the government.
+During the COVID19 Pandemic the Christmas Island IDC was put in 'hot contingency' where the asset was no longer IDC was re-opened to reduce pressure on the mainland detention holding any detainee and kept in operating mode by a local facilities.
+Since the abatement of the pandemic the number of workforce of around 30 to respond effectively to future detainees has steadily declined.
 Given the extremely high cost of running the Christmas Island IDC, the Commonwealth could possibly put the IDC operation into hot contingency once again in the future.
 In this scenario only 30 or so local jobs would be maintained.